Originally written 01/06/2015. Last updated 03/24/2020.

 “Well she can’t stay ‘the butcher’s daughter’ forever.
 She’s training for bardship, see.”
 Lyla pointed to the brick building Aelin was entering.
 A stylized harp carved into a plank hung above the door.

 “Terrible weather for practice,” Jary said incredulously.
 He went back to the warm spot on his chair, by the fire.
 There had to be a story in there.
-‘Bardship.
+“Bardship.
 I had no idea.
 You’re sure she’s not training under a minstrel?”

-‘An entertainment column might not be a bad idea, come to think on it.‘ Jary scribbled down the name of the traveling group he had seen pass through Velundane a week past.
-‘A Journey of Storms‘ they called themselves.
+‘An entertainment column might not be a bad idea, come to think on it.’
+Jary scribbled down the name of the traveling group he had seen pass through Velundane a week past.
+‘A Journey of Storms’ they called themselves.
 Odd name, but they put on a marvelous show.
 The man and woman who led the troupe were likely surnamed Storm or other.
-The troupe themselves weren’t particularly pleasant on the eyes, and Jary wouldn’t have been surprised had they also been unpleasant to the nose, but he hadn’t gotten that close.
+The troupe themselves weren’t particularly pleasant on the eyes, and Jary wouldn’t have been surprised had they also been unpleasant to the nose, but he hadn’t gotten close enough to test his suspicions.

 A Journey of Storms boasted their ability to play by memory a hundred shows, and three times as many songs.
 They played a game of song naming, where they had the audience take turns telling them to play certain songs, and if they weren’t familiar with one, they’d buy the individual a drink.
 They knew their art well.
-Afterwards they put on a show of Carus and Carrion, a dark comedy.
+Afterwards they would end with a show of Carus and Carrion, a dark, bawdy comedy.

 Lyla hummed along, as she tidied up the study.
 Books were lain out on the table in stacks, and she placed these back on the shelf.
 Jary took a sip of his tea.
 He’d nearly forgotten it was there.
 ‘Still warm enough to drink,’ he thought happily.
 The dulcet melody was oddly fitting for an afternoon as bitter chill as this.

 Lyla made a startled exclamation, breaking the mystique of the song.
 “Jary!
 Jary, come look!”
 She stood by the window looking upon the snowy street below.
-Her voice was urgent.
-And frightened.
+Her voice was urgent; terrified, even.

 A body lay in the snow, facing the oncoming blizzard.
 A young woman, Aelin.
 The butcher’s daughter.
 Red stained the white around her.
 Lyla screamed as Jary threw his cloak on.
 The music continued unabated.